 4. Press the Membrane Down Smoothly

 Use a broom or heavy roller to press the membrane onto the roof.
 Start in the middle and work your way out to the edges to push out any trapped air.
-This helps the membrane adhere more effectively and forms a strong bond.
+This helps the membrane adhere more effectively, forming a strong bond.

 5. Join the Seams (If Needed)